hyperledger/fabric/docs/source/deploy_chaincode.md

 peer lifecycle chaincode approveformyorg --channelID $CHANNEL_NAME --name mycc --version 1.0 --init-required --package-id $CC_PACKAGE_ID --sequence 1 --tls true --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem
 ```

-## Committing the chainocde to the channel
+## Committing the chaincode definition to the channel

 Once a sufficient number of channel members have approved a chaincode definition, one member can commit the definition to the channel.
 By default a majority of channel members need to approve a definition before it can be committed.
 It is possible to check whether the chaincode definition is ready to be committed and view the current approvals by organization by issuing the following query: